AmunRaCode/starknetbook/src/ch02-04-katana.md

 To stop the local Starknet node, simply press `Ctrl+C`.

 The local Starknet node does not persist data.
-Hence, once it’s stopped, all data will be erased.
+Therefore, once it’s stopped, all data will be erased.

 For a practical demonstration of `katana` to deploy and interact with a